DannyBoyNYC/session-6/readme.md

-## ES6 Classes

-Let's take a closer look at ES6 classes.
+# Object Oriented JavaScript

-### Classic Prototypal inheritance
+## ES6 Classes and Classic Prototypal inheritance

 Lets use the contents of `other/_classes` for this.`